Skip to content

 Can Italian Greyhounds live in apartments?

-Italian Greyhounds may find apartment living challenging due to their moderate energy energy levels.
+Italian Greyhounds may find apartment living challenging due to their high energy energy levels.
 They do best with access to a yard, though dedicated owners can make apartment living work with sufficient outdoor exercise.

 Are Italian Greyhounds good for first-time dog owners?